 - What the procedure is when there is a data breach

-Just a bit more about data breaches: If you suspect that there is a breach, you have to inform the Information Commissioner’s Offices (ICO) of the breach.
+Just a bit more about data breaches: You have a duty to report certain types of data breaches to the relevant supervisory authority, and in some cases to the individuals affected, within 72 hours of becoming aware of the breach.
 Simply put, a breach is when there is a breach in security that might lead to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
-The ISO provides more information on what constitutes a breach and what you should do about it.
+The UK ICO provides more information on what constitutes a breach and what you should do about it.

 So, in essence, the GDPR sets in place a baseline set of standards for companies that handle customers from the EU, how to safeguard, process, and move their data.
-This is such a minefield that it makes sense to perhaps take out some business insurance against data breaches.
-The Digital Guardian shares some more information on this.
+GDPR compliance is vital to securing your organisation, protecting your customers’ data and avoiding costly fines for non-compliance.
+To further protect your business, you may want to consider taking out business insurance against data breaches.

 It’s important to note that this blog post has been written for informational purposes only.
 It shouldn’t be construed as legal or tax advice on any subject matter.
 Don’t make or refrain from making any serious or legal decisions based on the content of this post without seeking professional advice.